 - records should be deposited for at least 20 years

 - the Archivist has the right to return any document to the depositor

-You can withdraw records permanently by submitting a written request to the Archivist with a formal notice period of one calendar month.
+You can withdraw records permanently by submitting a written request to the Archivist with a formal notice period of at least one calendar month, depending on the size of the collection.
 As part of this request Suffolk County Council may:

-- arrange for a microfilm or photographic copy of the records to be retained by the Council
+- arrange for a microfilm, photographic or digital copy of the records to be retained by the Council

 - require you to make a payment towards the cost of conserving the records while in our care